 It uses the same approach as my PiDP-8, using a modified simh on a Pi, hiding behind a replica front panel.
-Thanks to simh, it runs pretty much everything: From Unix v6 to Ultrix to 2.11BSD to RSX-11M+... multi-user and all.
+Thanks to simh, it runs everything: From Unix v6 to Ultrix to 2.11BSD to RSX-11, multi-user and all.

-This time, CAD design was my learning curve; to reproduce the iconic PDP-11 in spirit, the replica had to have a case with the same slanted, white panel frame.
+This time, CAD and injection molding provided my learning curve; to reproduce the iconic PDP-11 in spirit, the replica had to have a case with the same slanted, white panel frame.
 Custom-made switches were also part of the Challenge.
 Couldn't do without.

 In terms of electronics and software, the PiDP-11 is similar to my PiDP-8.
 The PiDP-11 turned out more costly to make, because of the custom case (injection molding!).
 I hit the upper limit of the design goal: to stay under $250.

 The molds for switches and case will hopefully be useful for other PDP-11 projects as well.
 The idea is to have these parts available as 'open-source molds'.
 If such a concept exists. :)